A Condo Renovation Takes a West Village Home into a New Century

 Retired homeowners—and their visionary architect—went for it, floor to rafters

-- Architect: Aaron Davis Architect agreed to helm the gut renovation of the 1,550-square-foot space and posted the West Village whole-condo renovation on Sweeten for clients, Neil Berkson and Ilene H. Lang.
+- Architect: Aaron Davis Architect agreed to helm the gut renovation of the 1,550-square-foot space and posted the whole-condo renovation on Sweeten for clients, Neil Berkson and Ilene H. Lang.

-- Primary renovation: Floor-to-ceiling reimagining of the unique space, including the kitchen, partitioning off a room, and moving the front entry.
+- Primary renovation: Floor-to-ceiling reimagining of a former commercial space, including the kitchen, partitioning off a room, and moving the front entry.

-Written in partnership with architect Aaron Davis, A.I.A., and Sweeten homeowners Ilene and Neil.
+Written in partnership with architect Aaron Davis, A.I.A., and homeowners Ilene and Neil.
 “After” photos by Kate Glicksberg.

 Deciding to stay and renovate—or move